Jordan Peterson: Other media

-From early 2017, funding for projects dramatically increased through his use of Patreon.
+From early 2017, funding for Peterson's projects dramatically increased through his use of Patreon.
 Peterson hired a production team to film his 2017 psychology lectures at the University of Toronto.
 Donations received range from $1,000 per month in August 2016 to $14,000 by January 2017; more than $50,000 by July 2017; and over $80,000 by May 2018.
 With this funding, a number of projects and lecture series were proposed.
 However, regular donations for the YouTube channel were interrupted in January 2019, when Peterson deleted his Patreon account in public protest of the platform's controversial banning of anti-feminist content creator, Carl Benjamin (also known as Sargon of Akkad) for using racist language on YouTube.

 Following that, Peterson and Dave Rubin announced the creation of a new, free speech–oriented social networking and crowdfunding platform.
-This alternative had a limited release under the name Thinkspot later in 2019 and has remained in beta testing as of December 2019 receiving largely negative reviews from media critics.
+This alternative had a limited release under the name Thinkspot later in 2019 and has remained in beta testing as of December 2019, receiving largely negative reviews from media critics.
 In 2024 he launched the Peterson Academy, an online education platform offering pre-recorded lectures.

 Peterson has appeared on many podcasts, conversational series, as well as other online shows.
 In December 2016, Peterson started The Jordan B. Peterson Podcast.
 In March 2019, the podcast joined the Westwood One network with Peterson's daughter as a co-host on some episodes.
 Peterson defended engineer James Damore after he was fired from Google for writing an internal memo titled "Google's Ideological Echo Chamber".
 In January 2022, Peterson was interviewed by Joe Rogan on The Joe Rogan Experience.
 During the interview, Peterson said that the Earth's climate is too complicated to accurately model.
 Several climate scientists criticized Peterson, saying that he misunderstood climate modelling.
-Also in June 2022, Peterson signed a deal with the news company The Daily Wire, which includes the distribution rights to Peterson's video and podcast library.
+In June 2022, Peterson signed a deal with the news company The Daily Wire, which includes the distribution rights to Peterson's video and podcast library.
 Peterson will also produce bonus content and specials featuring guests for the video on demand platform DailyWire+.